ali4zimi/TUe_challenge_1/README.md

 # Challenge 1: Keukenhof Scenary
+This project is a visual animation inspired by the stunning landscapes of Keukenhof, a world-renowned flower garden in the Netherlands that I had the chance to visit last year.
+Throughout this project, various programming concepts were applied, including variables, arrays, loops, and conditions.
+Users can interact with the scene by pausing the animation or printing a snapshot of the current frame as a PDF.

 ## Features
-* Animated Windmill: The windmill's blades rotate continuously unless paused.
 * Gradient Sky: Smooth transition from blue to yellow, resembling sunrise.
+* Glowing Sun: Implemented a sun halo using loops and varying opacity.
 * Multiple Flower Fields: Different colored fields add vibrancy to the scene.
+* Natural Noise Effect: Added noise to the fields using random generation and Gaussian distribution for a more natural look.
+* Street Design: A street with bike lanes on both sides.
+* Animated Windmill: The windmill's blades rotate continuously unless paused.
 * PDF Export: Capture the scene and save it as a PDF file.
 * Pause and Resume Animation: Allows users to freeze and unfreeze the animation.